Where To Go For A Drink In London When The Sun Is Shining (Plus More Of Our Favourite Wine & Cocktail Bars In The City)

 Special Mention: Is it weird to say the window?
 Picture a dark, rainy evening: you head to Binch, grab a spot in the fogged-up window, and sit cosied up with a wine and a few small plates as you catch up with a friend, watching the world go by.
 One of our favourite seats in the city.

-The Best Bars In West London
+The Best-Looking Bars In London

 Naked & Famous, Notting Hill